Factored Causal Representation Learning for Robust Reward Modeling in RLHF: Experiments

 \paragraph{Models.} For mathematical reasoning, we adopt Qwen2.5-Math-7B \cite{yang2024qwen2}, a strong decoder-only LLM that has been tuned on GSM8K and MATH, as the base model for both reward modeling and RLHF.
 For open-ended dialogue, we first perform supervised fine-tuning on ShareGPT \cite{chiang2023vicuna} using Qwen2.5-7B \cite{qwen2025qwen25technicalreport}, and then use the resulting SFT backbone as the base model.
 Across all experiments, we employ Proximal Policy Optimization (PPO; \cite{schulman2017proximal}) for RLHF.
 All SFT, reward model, and PPO training are implemented using the OpenRLHF \cite{hu2024openrlhf} framework.

-\paragraph{Baselines.} We compare CausalRM against the following state-of-the-art reward modeling approaches: \begin{itemize}[leftmargin=12pt,topsep=0pt,itemsep=0pt] \item \textbf{Standard RM:} the conventional reward model trained with the Bradley--Terry pairwise loss, using a linear reward head on top of the backbone embedding. \item \textbf{GoalRM}~\cite{nath2024learning}: improves reward modeling by learning goal-conditioned representations via a contrastive, Q-function-based objective, which helps distinguish preferred and dispreferred responses for RLHF alignment. \item \textbf{InfoRM}~\cite{miao2025informationtheoreticrewardmodelingstable}: introduces a variational information bottleneck to filter out information irrelevant for reward prediction.
+\paragraph{Baselines.} We compare CausalRM against the following state-of-the-art reward modeling approaches: \begin{itemize} \item \textbf{Standard RM:} the conventional reward model trained with the Bradley--Terry pairwise loss, using a linear reward head on top of the backbone embedding. \item \textbf{GoalRM}~\cite{nath2024learning}: improves reward modeling by learning goal-conditioned representations via a contrastive, Q-function-based objective, which helps distinguish preferred and dispreferred responses for RLHF alignment. \item \textbf{InfoRM}~\cite{miao2025informationtheoreticrewardmodelingstable}: introduces a variational information bottleneck to filter out information irrelevant for reward prediction.
 Our work extends InfoRM by explicitly factorizing the latent space into causal and non-causal components, and jointly optimizing them under a unified framework that enforces both sufficiency and invariance. \end{itemize} For downstream alignment, we additionally report the performance of the \textbf{SFT} model as a reference to evaluate whether RLHF with learned reward models leads to meaningful improvement.
+We further compare against artifact-specific baselines in Appendix~\ref{sec:app_odin_mmd}.

 \paragraph{Evaluation Metrics.} We evaluate reward models using pairwise accuracy, the fraction of preference pairs where the model correctly assigns a higher score to the preferred response, across both tasks.
 For downstream RLHF, evaluation differs by domain.
 On mathematical reasoning, we report the model's final answer accuracy against ground-truth solutions.
 For open-ended dialogue, we follow common practices \cite{chen2023exploring} and use Qwen3-Max as an external judge to perform pairwise comparisons between responses generated by policies trained with CausalRM and those trained with each baseline, reporting the win rate as the evaluation metric.
 To reduce the cost of LLM-based evaluation, we randomly sample 1{,}000 instances from the corresponding test set for the pairwise judging.